-I find that in the Summer nothing tastes as good as an ice cold beer on a hot day.
-So, if non-alcoholi beer doesn’t cut it for you, here are a couple of things to consider if you are on Nutrisystem.
+I find that in the Summer nothing tastes as good as an ice-cold beer on a hot day.
+So, if non-alcoholic beer doesn’t cut it for you, here are a couple of things to consider if you are on Nutrisystem.

 First, light beer is a better choice.
 It has about 30% fewer calories and half the carbs of regular beer.
 Also, stay away from fruity, sweet, dark, or heavy beers.